ACE Building Services News | Manitowoc, Wisconsin

 Stud Frame & Exterior Siding Wall Systems

-Stud frames and exterior siding is what most people would classify as conventional construction and is what most houses or multi-family structures are constructed out of as well as small commercial buildings such as fast-food restaurants, small professional offices, and smaller commercial service structures.
+Stud frames and exterior siding is what most people would classify as conventional construction and is what most houses or multi-family structures are constructed out of as well as small commercial buildings like fast-food restaurants, small professional offices, and smaller commercial service structures.
 You can put any common exterior finishings over wood as well as pre-engineered buildings, which you will learn more about below.

 Common Uses For Stud Frame & Exterior Siding

-Pre-Engineered Metal vs. Conventional Metal Wall Systems
+Pre-Engineered Metal Wall Systems vs. Conventional Metal Wall Systems

 When you go to a home improvement store, you can find wood in two by sixes, two by eights, two by tens, two by twelves, etc. You can't go to the store and get a two by five and a half; you’ll only be able to find the two by four or two by six.
 The same thing goes for regular steel.
 There are certain widths, depths, and heights.